ConorOBrien-Foxx/Kevin/README.md

 # Kevin
 Kevin is a language that is very much kevin.
 Just look at the languages used!
+(It's also in partial

 Kevin can accept any valid Java program as input.
 It also has a predefined header, and allows for `#define` statements in the code.

+You can execute Kevin (currently on windows only) by running:

+    kevin <your file>

+## BUT WHY!??!?!
+Why not?

+---

 You can actually remove any of the following files, as they are generated while executing: